adamnfish/DjanJinja2/README.md

 ## Middleware

+Djanjinja contains two middleware optional middleware classes for your convenience.

+### RequestContextMiddleware

-One important thing to note from before is that each time a `RequestContext` instance is constructed, it is necessary to explicitly pass the request.
+Each time a `RequestContext` instance is constructed, it is necessary to explicitly pass the request.
 In object-oriented programming, and Python expecially, when we have functions to which we must always pass an object of a certain type, it makes sense to make that function a *method* of the type.
 When that function is not, in fact, a function, but a constructor, this seems more difficult.
 However, thanks to a feature of Python known as metaprogramming, we can do this very easily.
-Because it's not exactly obvious how to do so, DjanJinja includes a special piece of middleware which can help make your code a lot shorter yet *still* retain all the functionality and flexibility of the previous two examples.
+Because it's not exactly obvious how to do so, DjanJinja includes a special piece of middleware which can help make your code a lot shorter yet *still* retain all the functionality and flexibility of the examples given above, in the RequestContext section.

 To use this middleware, simply add `'djanjinja.middleware.RequestContextMiddleware'` to your `MIDDLEWARE_CLASSES`